Days in the Life: The Work of a Successful Multi-Classroom Leader®

-How do Opportunity Culture multi-classroom leaders fit all their duties into a typical week?
+How do instructional team leaders in the Multi-Classroom Leader® (MCL) role fit all their duties into a typical week?
 This video follows MCL Okema Owens Simpson through several typical days that illustrate the essentials of the MCL role that get the best student results, including daily coaching; lesson planning; practice in delivering lessons; data analysis; co-teaching or modeling lessons; and pulling out small student groups for intensive help.

 Read the accompanying vignette to learn more.

-Note: In this video, you will see the MCL using the Real-Time Teacher Coaching technique from a company called CT3.
-This is not a required piece of being an MCL—it’s just one example of a way MCLs use a variety of coaching techniques.
+Note: In this video, you will see the team leader using the Real-Time Teacher Coaching technique from a company called CT3.
+This is not a required piece of the role—it’s just one example of a way team leaders use a variety of coaching techniques.

 Can’t access YouTube?
 Watch this video on Vimeo instead!